web-at-berkeley/backend-project/README.md

 The Stanfurd student has built a very simple wrapper over 3D Eats' SQL database and has turned their SQL database into a NoSQL database.
 We have no idea why, but hey, we'll work with it.
-The endpoint provided by this student is `https://kcbrjk8zn4.execute-api.us-west-1.amazonaws.com/eat-food-uwu` and requires and API key which was already provided to you.
+The endpoint provided by this student is `https://kcbrjk8zn4.execute-api.us-west-1.amazonaws.com/eat-food-uwu` and requires an API key which was already provided to you.
 The Stanfurd student for some reason paginated all the requests and limited the output to 10 entries for each page.
 You asked the Stanfurd student for documentation but they only provided you with these scattered messages:

 ```
 omg so the api takes in a city parameter and a previous parameter

-the previous parameter is so that we can get entries from the next page
+the previous parameter is so that we can get entries for the next page

 okay but ngl i have no idea how to change the api so that the previous parameter is optional